Joe Biggs: Personal life

 In the 2010s, Biggs was arrested in Austin, Texas, for assaulting a peace officer while drunk, but a grand jury did not return an indictment.
-On social media, Biggs has repeatedly posted homophobic and misogynistic content since at least spring 2012; his Twitter and Facebook accounts were suspended for posting threatening messages.
+On social media, Biggs has repeatedly posted homophobic, transphobic, and misogynistic content since at least spring 2012; his Twitter and Facebook accounts were suspended for posting threatening messages.

 Career

 Military

 Biggs is a combat veteran of the United States Army.
 He suffered a traumatic brain injury during a deployment to Iraq, for which he received a Purple Heart.
 As reported by Salon, Michael Hastings' book The Operators corroborates Biggs' service in Afghanistan as well as the sergeant's involvement "in a gruesome suicide-bombing incident".
 In 2007, he was stationed at Fort Bragg when arrested for domestic violence.
 Biggs claimed his separation from the Army was a medical retirement after eight years enlisted.

 Media

 He also worked as a correspondent for Infowars, where he covered the Oath Keepers' actions at the 2015 Ferguson unrest, the 2016 occupation of the Malheur National Wildlife Refuge, conspiracy theories about the 2015 San Bernardino attack, and the Pizzagate conspiracy theory.

 In January 2017, Biggs posted online that he had been hired by Right Side Broadcasting Network (RSBN; "the unofficial version of Trump TV") to make a program focusing on the Second Amendment to the United States Constitution; RSBN refuted that in April, saying they were merely speaking with Biggs and "are anything but racist or sexist here."

 In August 2017, Biggs was a speaker at the Boston Free Speech Rally; by 2019, he was the host of a right-wing talk radio show.
 In September 2020, Biggs was employed by Censored.TV, though his show had been removed by late January 2021.